essc/osm_stick/README.md

 How to use
 ---------------------
-1. Download this repo and copy all the contents in a USB flashdisk.
+1. Download this repo [1] and extract all the contents in a USB flashdisk.
-2. Stick in your USB stick.
+2. Stick in your USB flashdisk.
 3. In your file manager, open the USB Flashdisk and click ```g:\Start.exe```.
    The PortableApps menu will appear.